erizov/Professor/semester_1/lecture_02_efficient_sorting/quick_sort/README.md

 4. Implement Quick Sort from scratch using only the function signature
 5. Modify Quick Sort to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Quick Sort for a specific use case (e.g., nearly sorted data)
+7. Optimize Quick Sort for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Quick Sort
 9. Compare Quick Sort performance with alternative algorithms on large datasets